ShadowfighterAC/Library-Management-System/README.md

 This is a simple Library Management System implemented in C.
 It supports:

 - Adding books
+- Displaying records
 - Searching for books
-- Displaying records
+- Issuing Books
-- Deleting records
+- Returning Books
-- Updating book information